RWTH-HPC/effort-log/doc/logfile.md

         -   Tuned serial version
         -   Working parallel version
         -   Tuned parallel version
-    -   "ActivityType": The chosen type of activity.
-The user is provided with a list of the following activities:
+    -   "ActivityType": The user-specified type (free-form) of activity.
+        The user is provided with a list of default activities:
         -   Break
         -   Thinking
         -   Serial